 P.S.
 I wasn’t using narration much at this point in my homeschooling journey.
 For this kid, even narration would have been overkill.
 She simply didn’t need it.

-4. Where do I find appropriate books?
+4. Where do I find appropriate books for early readers?

 As long as the subject matter of a book wasn’t way out of her maturity level, I allowed my daughter to read just about anything she was interested in reading.
 This meant previewing lots and lots of books, but it was worth it.